Oregano

 Care notes

 An easy, long-lived perennial herb for hydroponic systems.
-EC 1.0-1.8 mS/cm. pH 6.0-8.0 (tolerates alkaline conditions).
-Temperature: 15–30°C (Mediterranean; cold-hardy to zone 4).
-Full sun (DLI 16-25 mol/m2/day; the essential oil concentration is highest with strong light).
-Well-drained media preferred.
-Any hydroponic system works, though container growing with excellent drainage suits the Mediterranean habit.
+EC 1.5-2.0 mS/cm. pH 6.0-7.5 (tolerates alkaline conditions).
+Temperature: 13–28°C (Mediterranean; cold-hardy to about zone 4).
+Full sun (DLI 18-25 mol/m2/day; essential-oil concentration is highest under strong light).
+Prefers well-drained media.
+Any hydroponic system works, though container growing with excellent drainage suits its Mediterranean habit.
 From seed or cutting to first harvest: 6-8 weeks.
-Harvest by cutting stem tips; the plant branches freely when pinched.
-The flavor is strongest just before flowering.
-For drying (the most common preservation method): cut whole stems, hang in bundles, and strip leaves once dry, or dehydrate at 35–40°C. Dried oregano in a sealed jar retains good flavor for 12-18 months.
-Greek oregano (specify when buying seed or plants) is the type for pizza, pasta sauce, and Greek cooking.
-Propagation by stem cuttings, division, or seed.
-A single well-maintained oregano plant provides enough dried herb for a household indefinitely.
+Harvest by cutting stem tips; the plant branches freely when pinched, and flavour is strongest just before flowering.
+For drying, the usual preservation method, cut whole stems, hang them in bundles and strip the leaves once dry, or dehydrate at 35–40°C; dried oregano in a sealed jar holds good flavour for 12-18 months.
+Greek oregano (specify when buying seed or plants) is the type for pizza, pasta sauce and Greek cooking.
+Propagate by stem cuttings, division or seed.
+One well-kept plant can supply a household's dried oregano more or less indefinitely.